El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer): Production

-The butterfly in Homer's hallucination was created using 3D computer animation.
+The butterfly in Homer's hallucination was created using 3D computer graphics.

-The episode was pitched as early as the third season by George Meyer, who was interested in an episode based on the books of Carlos Castaneda.
-Meyer had wanted to have an episode featuring a mystical voyage that was not induced by drugs, and so he decided to use "really hot" chili peppers instead.
-The staff, except for Matt Groening, felt it was too odd for the show at that point.
-Bill Oakley and Josh Weinstein resurrected the story, and decided to use it for season eight.
+The episode was pitched as early as the series' third season by George Meyer, who was interested in an episode based on the works of Carlos Castaneda.
+Meyer had wanted to have an episode featuring a mystical voyage that was not induced by drugs and so he decided to use "really hot" chili peppers instead.
+The staff, except for Matt Groening, felt it was too odd for the series at that point.
+Bill Oakley and Josh Weinstein eventually recovered the story and decided to use it for the eighth season.

-Most of the hallucination sequence was animated completely by David Silverman.
-Silverman did not want the risk of sending it to South Korea, as he wanted it to look exactly as he had imagined it, including rendered backgrounds to give a soft mystical feel to the scene.
+Most of the hallucination sequence was animated completely by David Silverman, who did not want the risk of sending it to South Korea and wanted it to look exactly as he had imagined it, including rendered backgrounds to give a soft mystical feel to the scene.
 The coyote was intentionally drawn in a boxier way so that it looked "other-worldly" and unlike the other characters.
-During Homer's voyage, the clouds in one shot are live-action footage, and 3D computer animation was used for the giant butterfly.
+During Homer's voyage, the clouds in one shot are live-action footage and 3D computer graphics was used for the giant butterfly.
 During the same hallucination, Ned Flanders' line was treated on a Mac computer so that it increased and decreased pitch.

 The Fox censors sent a note to the writers, questioning Homer coating his mouth with hot wax.
 The note read: "To discourage imitation by young and foolish viewers, when Homer begins to pour hot wax into his mouth, please have him scream in pain so kids will understand that doing this would actually burn their mouths."
 The scream was not added; however, they did add dialog from Ralph Wiggum, questioning Homer on his action.
-Reardon also created a "wax-chart" for Homer for the animators to follow during the sequence when Homer's mouth is coated with candle-wax.
+Reardon also created a "wax-chart" of Homer for the animators to follow during the sequence when Homer's mouth is coated with candle-wax.

-Homer waking up on a golf course is a reference to something that actually happened: a friend of the producers blacked out and woke up on a golf course.
-He had to buy a map from 7-Eleven to find out where he was.
-He discovered that not only was he in a different town, he was also in a different state.
+Homer finding himself at a golf course is a reference to something that actually happened: a friend of the producers blacked out and found himself at a golf course.
+He had to buy a map from a 7-Eleven to find out where he was and discovered that not only was he in a different town, he was also in a different state.
 He walked several miles to return to a friend's house, which was the last place he remembered being the night before.

 Johnny Cash and Bob Dylan were the writers' top two choices to play the coyote; the writers had wanted to use one of The Highwaymen as the voice of the spirit guide.
-Dylan had turned the show down many times, having previously been offered a role in the season seven episode "Homerpalooza".
-Cash was offered the role, which he accepted.
+Dylan had turned the series down many times, having previously been offered a role in the season seven episode "Homerpalooza".
+Cash was soon offered the role, which he accepted.
 Groening described Cash's appearance as "one of the greatest coups the show has ever had".